Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 Branch 79

+- New\ \[5, 3, CW\] Fix the landscape that's been broken for a long time that was the result of too many landscape textures nearest 11923f.
+- New\ \[-6, -5, CW\] Address the landscape texture seam near 1B4293
+- New\ \[3, 7, NW\] Remove 06027085, it's a duplicate of the neighbor, and move both 0604E9EC and 0604E9EB backwards to fix the gap the extra panel was covering up.
+Also fix water plane positions nearby.
+06047C4C and 06047C58
+- New\ \[8, -3, CW\] Adjust 1F96FB and the nearby landscape to better mask the hole that was just below it and the ramp.
+Move 1F9077 and 1F9078 so they aren't clipping the vehicle and instead put them in the back.
+- New\ \[8, -4, CW\] Move 1FABBF and 1FABC0 to fix a hole in the building from bad placement.
+Also 179DF3 backward to mask gaps in the building and duplicate 179DFC on the other side of the door.
+- New\ \[8, -2, CW\] Disable 1F23EA (table under landscape), 1F23E7 (the cooler on top) will remain where it is, UFO4P can tackle that.
+I'll come back to this one pending what they do with it.
+- New\ \[-1, 3, CW\] Disable D08F3, can't find a good place to put it, it was previously under the landscape.
+(TODO: Revert position move)
+- New\ \[1, -5, FH\] Address a nasty looking water seam (neighboring cell has different water setting) with some landscape shifting and movement of 03014BAE towards the beach, also shift 03030E12 to match.
+- New\ \[-21, 15, CW\] Update XCWT to 12E2C1 (ExtLakeForestWater) to correct a water seam as per DoubleYou.
+- New\ \[3, -6, CW\] Move 1881A9 and 1881AA and scale them down a bit to fit in the nearby sign.
+Also disable 1881A6 for now, it probably needs put somewhere, but the where needs figured out yet.
 - New\ \[-7, -7, CW\] Also reposition (move up) the buried 7E53C bush reference.
 - New\ \[-7, -7, CW\] Disable the rocks 7E507 and 7E508 as they are under the landscape and thus unused.
 Also, disable 55ef7 (wood log chunk) that was inside an actual house mesh.
 - New\ \[-17, -6, CW\] Enable Parent 2306E5 and 23E35E like the other parts next to them so the reference is removed on quest cleanup.